-From Massachusetts Highway Department Flagger Certification Program:
+From Massachusetts Department of Transportation Flagger Certification Program:

 Massachusetts Flagger Certifications are valid for a period of two years, and will require a current First Aid Certification at the time of the initial Flagger Certification.
 A refresher course covering the principles of Work Zone Safety and Flagging Operations must be taken, and passed, within one month prior to the expiration of the certification in order to be recertified for a subsequent two years. ”